Belcarra/pic32mz_usblan_harmony3_demo/README.md

     - Belcarra USBLAN Function Driver

 The **Belcarra PIC32MZ USBLAN Driver** is a TCPIP NIC driver that uses the PIC32MZ USB High Speed Device Driver to connect to another system.
 It uses CDC-EEM to transfer network packets to and from the other system.
-The driver is distributed in this project as a libusblan.
+The driver is distributed in this project as a libary archive (libusblan.a)

 ## Testing